rankutah/blog/sites/rank-utah/posts/website-redesign-utah.md

 ## Ready to Fix Your Website?

-For [Utah Search Engine Optimization Services](https://rankutah.com) including website redesign, visit RankUtah.com.
+For [Search Engine Optimization Services](https://clearpresence.io) including website redesign, visit ClearPresence.io.

 Eliminate the stress over your website.
 I’ll take care of the redesign and long-term updates, so you can focus on what matters most: running and growing your business — not getting stuck fixing your site.